BARBWIRE

 The Peppermill's Grand Ballroom was already buzzing by the time I arrived.
 It did my heart good to see the Centennial Book being distributed notwithstanding pains in the back and southward.

-And there wasn’t a cat in sight.
+Local 350 Centennial Photo Gallery and Award Winners And there wasnt a cat in sight.

 I saw some old friends I hadn't seen in many years and was honored to be invited to sit with Melvin Maitoza, 90, the senior member of Plumbers and Pipefitters Local 350, and his family.